 For more information and advice on how to prevent malaria, see our How To Avoid Insect & Mosquito Bites page.

-Chikungunya virus infection in Caribbean islands and the Americas
+Chikungunya virus infection in the Caribbean islands and the Americas

 This is a virus passed on by being bitten by infected mosquitos.
 The incubation period is typically 3–7 days and symptoms include acute onset of fever and joint pain.
 Other symptoms may include headache, conjunctivitis, nausea/vomiting, or rash.
 The symptoms usually go within 10 days but in some may last months especially the elderly and people with underlying health issues such as high blood pressure and diabetes.